 Just bear in mind that this is an H shaped harness and the top loop does pass around the throat.

-Again, if you know your Chihuahua has a collapsing trachea then unfortunately it’s best to cross this one off the shopping list (a bit like having bunions and wanting to wear stilettos – sorry, but no dice.)
+Again, if you know your Chihuahua has a collapsing trachea then, unfortunately, it’s best to cross the Doggyzstyle Rhinestone off the shopping list (a bit like having bunions and wanting to wear stilettos – sorry, but no dice.)

-And finally, if you Chihuahua is new to wearing a harness, take your time to get them used to it.
+And finally, if your Chihuahua is new to wearing a harness, take your time to get them used to it.